Today morning

 According to the principles of natural selection, species evolve over time by acquiring traits that enhance their ability to secure a larger share of available resources in their environment.
 For a characteristic to eventually become an innate trait, it must pass the litmus test of enhancing the chances of survival and reproduction.

 Following this principle, humanity’s potential to improve with time will also depend on whether the positive attributes that we want to see become permanent, and the dominant fixture of the human race will enhance our chances of survival and reproduction.
-If they do then there is a possibility that over a period, they might become innate traits.
+If they do so then there is a possibility that over a period, they might become innate traits.

 To consider the possibility of this happening, let’s start at the very beginning when interaction among humans started.
 Let us consider if the positive attributes we want us to acquire might have helped their survival and reproduction.